 What is a Gnat Anyway?

+Not all gnats are bad.
+Some help pollinate plants and eat garden pests.
 There are four tiny, flying species commonly referred to as gnats:

 - Drain flies.
 These tiny pests are often found in or around drains, sewers, septic tanks and areas where sewage has leaked.

 - Fruit flies.
 These gnats are attracted to rotting or fresh fruits and vegetables, moist organic materials and liquids like soft drinks, wine and vinegar.